pellcorp/creality-wiki/docs/rpi_printer_definitions.md

 # RPI Base Printer Definitions

-## Downloaded or Downloadable Printer Definition
+If you are not using a predefined printer definition you will need to craft or download a basic printer config

+## What should be in this file?

-If you are not using a predefined printer definition you will need to craft or download a basic printer config, this definition should **not** include any kind of probe configuration **in the main printer.cfg section**, this should just have the basics (the installer will automatically remove some problematic definitions):
+This definition should **not** include any kind of probe configuration **in the main printer.cfg section**, this should just have the basics (the installer will automatically remove some problematic definitions):

 - extruder
 - heater_bed